oodoow/ApifyTutorial/README.md

 Same with Cheerio Crawler by using proxyConfiguration paramater in Cheerio Crawler constructor.
 With Puppeteer Crawler you need to restart browser to rotate proxy.
 You can use retireInstanceAfterRequestCount property to set number of request after which the proxy should be rotated or you can implement more intelligent way to retire browser after unsuccessful requests.
 ###### Try to set up the Apify Proxy (using any group or auto) in your browser.
 This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
 You can try Switchy Omega extension but there are many more.
 Were you successful?
 No, did not work.
+Looks like I have no proxy enabled: "Connection error / The "Proxy external access" feature is not enabled for your account.
+Please upgrade your plan or contact support@apify.com"
+But on my proxy page https://my.apify.com/proxy, I see that I have BUYPROXIES94952 group and some others.
-Also could not find any list of possible country codes.
+Also could not find any list of possible country codes, that can be used.

 ###### Name a few different ways a website can prevent you from scraping it.
-It can use captcha, it can embed information into media objects like images or it can just not response at all.
+It can restrict number of request from the same IP, It can use captcha or it can just not response at all.
+Some websites like tableau embed information into media objects like images.
 ###### Do you know any software companies that develop anti-scraping solutions?
 Have you ever encountered them on a website?
 No, I don't and didn't.

 ## Tutorial VII Actor Migrations & Maintaining State
 ###### Actors have a Restart on error option in their Settings.
 Would you use this for your regular actors?
 Why?
 When would you use it, and when not?
 Generally no, it could lead to restarting loop because of the same error.
 Better to correct the error and then run it again.
 Restart on error could be used for actors, that run automatically without human supervision and it is essential for them to finish.
-Also it must be actors, that are reliable and a error happen only on rare ocassions and there is reason to believe that it was some random glitch and actor will succeed after restart.
+Also it must be actors, that are reliable and errors happen only on rare ocassions and there is reason to believe that it was some random glitch and actor will succeed after restart.
 ###### Migrations happen randomly, but by setting Restart on error and then throwing an error in the main process, you can force a similar situation.
 Observe what happens.
 What changes and what stays the same in a restarted actor run?
 Looks like, only thing that change is APIFY_FACT enviroment variable. :)
 ###### Why don't you usually need to add any special code to handle migrations in normal crawling/scraping?
 Is there a component that essentially solves this problem for you?
-RequestQueue is persisted in KVS, so after migration we know which urls to scrape and which are already done.
+RequestQueue is persisted in KVS, so after migration we know which urls to scrape and which has been already done.
 ###### How can you intercept the migration event?
 How much time do you need after this takes place and before the actor migrates?
 You can listen for migrating event or check persistState event's isMigrating property.
+I need time for persist everything that, I need to use after migration.
 ###### When would you persist data to a default key-value store and when would you use a named key-value store?
 If we want to access data from the outside, it is better for KVS to have some normal name.
 Also named KVS is not deleted after some time.